lukejharmon/lanyon/chapters_preref/chapter8_fitdiscrete_pre.md

 One can compare the two nested models using standard methods discussed in previous chapters – that is, a likelihood-ratio test, AIC, BIC, or other similar methods.

 We can apply all of the above methods to analyze the evolution of limblessness in squamates.
-We can use the tree and character state data from Brandley et al. [-@Brandley2008-wr], which is plotted with ancestral state reconstructions as Figure 8.2.
+We can use the tree and character state data from Brandley et al. [-@Brandley2008-wr], which is plotted with ancestral state reconstructions under an ER model in Figure 8.2.

 ![Figure 8.2.
 Reconstructed patterns of the evolution of limbs and limblessness across squamates.
 Tips show states of extant taxa (here, I classified species with neither fore- nor hindlimbs as limbless, which is conservative given the variation across this clade (see chapter 7).
-Pie charts on internal nodes show proportional marginal likelihoods for ancestral state reconstruction.
+Pie charts on internal nodes show proportional marginal likelihoods for ancestral state reconstruction under an ER model.
 Data from Brandley et al. [-@Brandley2008-wr].
 Image by the author, can be reused under a [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/) license.]({{ site.baseurl }}/images/figure8-2.png)

 If we fit an Mk model to these data assuming equal state frequencies at the root of the tree, we obtain a lnL of -80.5 and an estimate of the $Q_ER$ matrix as:

 (eq.
 8.5)
 <div>
 $$
-\mathbf{Q_ER} =
+\mathbf{Q_{ER}} =
 \begin{bmatrix}
 -0.0019 & 0.0019 \\
 0.0019 & -0.0019 \\